-When you can offer your customers a seamless payments experience integrated into your platform that helps them operate on a global scale, you provide immense additional value.
+When you can offer your customers a seamless payments experience embedded into your platform that helps them operate on a global scale, you provide immense additional value.
 But beware: If you choose to go it alone and become a Payments Facilitator (PayFac), you become accountable for all the relevant rules and regulations, including payment facilitator compliance.

 - Controlling a better payment experience for your customers’ shoppers